stlouisn/_BrickFurnace/README.md

 Villagers **can** use a **Brick Blast Furnace** or a **Brick Smoker** as workplace.

-Vanilla recipes can be blacklisted or disabled.
+Vanilla recipes can be disabled completely or individual recipes can be blocked.

 Special recipes for the brick furnaces can be added via CraftTweaker or datapacks.